joshthor3222/JoplinExport/README.md

 ## Updates

+### 1.0.2
+- Added a "Swap spaces for dashes" option to the settings.
+Off by default.
+Enabling will replace spaces in the file name with dashes.
+This is useful if you want to use the file name in a URL or do a lot of terminal work.
+- Swapped slashes for dashes in the file name to prevent unnecessary folder creation.
 ### 1.0.1
 - Added a "Show confirmation dialog" option to the settings.
 Off by default.
 Enabling makes a popup on save to give the user feedback.
 Can be disabled cause its annoying.
 - Added a popup when the save icon is clicked if the path is not set to prevent user confusion.